I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm--cm-partial-resource-descriptor.md

 <p>CM_RESOURCE_INTERRUPT_SECONDARY_INTERRUPT</p>
 </td>
 <td>
 <p>The interrupt is a secondary interrupt.
 This flag can be set starting with Windows 8.
-For more information about secondary interrupts, see <a href="NULL">GPIO Interrupts</a>.</p>
+For more information about secondary interrupts, see <a href="https://msdn.microsoft.com/0F56AD4C-E0BF-49F1-AB67-0107D08DEF9F">GPIO Interrupts</a>.</p>
 </td>
 </tr>
 <tr>